 Silence feeds shame.
 Therapy is a safe place to break the silence and begin approaching the shame and its impact on relationships.

-New Connections Counseling Center’s Approach to Relationship Counseling
+Our Approach to Individual Relationship Counseling

 The Power of Vulnerability